RIOT-OS/riot-course/README.md

   hardware abstraction layer, the drivers and packages
 - [Networking in RIOT](https://aabadie.github.io/riot-course/slides/04-networking-in-riot)
-  provides basics on IoT protocols supported by RIOT (6LowPAN/IPv6, LoRa) and list the network stacks provided by the OS
+  provides basics on IoT protocols supported by RIOT (6LowPAN/IPv6, LoRa) and lists the network stacks provided by the OS
 - [LoRaWAN with RIOT](https://aabadie.github.io/riot-course/slides/05-lorawan-with-riot)
   gives an overview of the LoRaWAN protocol and how to use it with RIOT